damoonrashidi/damoonrashidi-me/posts/waluigi-represents-all-of-us.md

 hierarchy and trickles down to engineering in the form of JIRA tasks or roadmaps.
-You could argue that whatever we're doing _right now_ is the most imporant thing we could be doing, otherwise we obviously shouldn't be doing it, we should be doing the other thing that is more important.
+You could argue that whatever we're doing _right now_ is the most imporant thing we could be doing, otherwise we obviously shouldn't be doing it, we should be doing that other thing that is more important.
+But we're doing this thing and the cost of it is not doing those other things.

 Finally, the maintenance cost, what does it mean to keep this thing alive and kicking.
 This one is often difficult to calculate, since code bases race towards